 “Science of Hope”

 If you are suffering with depression you have come to the right place.
 I work attentively and conscientiously with individuals struggling with symptoms that interfere with one’s quality of life..
 I hope that the information presented here will be of assistance to you or someone you care about.
 Depression affects the body, mood, and thoughts.
 It influences the way a person eats and sleeps, the way one feels about oneself, and the way one thinks about things.
-Many people with depression say that their symptoms are often worse first thing each day.
+Many people report that their symptoms are often worse first thing each day.

 Depression is not the same as a low mood.
 It is not a sign of personal weakness or a condition that can be willed or wished away.
-Typically, people with depression cannot merely “pull themselves together” and get better.
+It becomes difficult to “pull themselves together” and get better.
 Without treatment, symptoms can last for weeks, months, or years.
 Appropriate treatment, however, can help most people who suffer from depression.

 Depression makes one feel exhausted, worthless, helpless, and hopeless.
 Such negative thoughts and feelings make some people feel like giving up.
 It is important to realize that these negative views are part of the depression and typically do not accurately reflect the actual circumstances.
 Some people find that negative thinking starts to fade as treatment begins.
 You may find Psychotherapy for depression very helpful.

 Symptoms of Depression

 Not everyone who is depressed experiences every symptom.
 Some people experience a few symptoms, some many.
 Severity of symptoms varies with individuals and also varies over time.